WHETSTONE FOR LEADERSHIP COACHING ORGANIZATIONS

 help close the implementation gap from coaching session to coaching meeting

-As a coaching organization, you’ve spent years designing your programs, recruiting participants, and executing high-impact sessions on how to implement instructional coaching in schools.
+As an instructional leadership coaching organization, you’ve spent years designing your programs, recruiting participants, and executing high-impact sessions on how to implement coaching in schools.
 On surveys, your participants rate your organization highly and say that they find your programs valuable, but you’re not seeing outcomes change in their schools.
 With the time and resources your participants have invested in this programming, you organization needs to deliver ROI, and you need answers to these questions:

 Which participants in our program are observing teachers regularly and who needs a little help to get started coaching?